 BC Secondary School graduates who wish to be considered for admission to SFU must meet both general requirements and program-specific requirements.

-Admission requirements are available for BC Secondary School graduates, check the BC or YK page
+Check admission requirements for BC Secondary School graduates at the BC or YK page

 Out-of-Province Secondary School graduates who wish to be considered for admission to SFU must meet both general requirements and program-specific requirements.

-Admission requirements for out-of-province secondary school graduates are detailed at the Canadian high school page
+Admission requirements for out-of-province secondary school graduates are detailed at the SFU Admissions website .

 BC Transfer Student